patrick-fitzs/ML_Models/README.md

 Demonstrating Scaling data into new values and the importance of doing so.

 - Uses `StandardScaler()` to scale data using the standardisation formula.
 Z = x - u / s

+---

+### `KNN.py` — *K Nearest Neighbors*
+- Uses `KNeighborsClassifier` to classify customer types from telecom data
+- Scales features using `StandardScaler()` for fair distance comparison
+- Evaluates accuracy for values of **k from 1 to 100**
+- Plots model accuracy and standard deviation to find the optimal `k`
+- Predicts the majority vote of the k nearest training points